Museum Renovations

 History

-The Chapin Mesa Museum, built between 1922-1925 is one of the oldest museums in the National Park Service.
+The Mesa Verde Museum, built between 1922-1925 is one of the oldest museums in the National Park Service.
 While there have been some changes over the years, the museum has never had a comprehensive upgrade.

 The existing exhibits focus on the story of the park from the lens of 20th century archeology.
-Not only has the discipline of archeology changed over the years, but the original exhibits did not include the perspectives of the Native communities for whom this place is sacred.
+Not only has the discipline of archeology changed over the years, but the original exhibits did not include the perspectives of the tribal communities for whom this place is sacred.
 In addition, the current exhibits are not accessible, and cases don’t meet today’s curatorial standards.

 A young woman smiles at a park visitor from behind the museum information desk with maps and tour information posted on the wall